jsperhac/UB-VIDIA-CCR/Software.md

 ### What does `use` do?

-To see what really goes on when you invoke use, you can look at the settings created when you run it.
+To see what really goes on when you invoke the use command, look at the settings created when you run it.
 You can list and cat them in the directory: `/apps/share64/debian8/environ.d/`

 So when you `cat` the ergoscf-3.8 use script you see that it sets the environment variable `$ERGO` enabling you to easily call the executables of ergoSCF.

+Run "man use" from the command line to see the man pages for this command.

 ## conda envs